sebgeorges/Simple-Wordpress-Workflow/README.md

 ## Use

-You will be working with the files inside the development folder.

 Before starting development work, ensure the follwing:
-- scripts and css files are in their respective folders in the development folder.
+- javascript and css files that you want to work with are in their respective folders in the development folder.
+- Your image assets are in the development/img folder
 - Move the default wordpress style.css file to development/css (it will be replaced with a new minified version as soon as your run the gulp command for the first time)
 - check that you have a folder named "js" at the root of your theme